 This manual details the policies and standard operating procedures for NARST.
 One responsibility of the Board of Directors is to change the policies and procedures as needed and where permitted under the NARST Bylaws.
-In the cases in which a change in policies and procedures requires Board approval, the Director or committee authoring the approved motion must submit the motion and corresponding changes to enable the Executive Director to update the master copy of the manual.
-The Immediate Past President conducts an annual review and update of the Policies and Procedures Manual twice per year, before the fall and first face-to-face spring Board meetings and coordinates an extensive review of policies and procedures every three years from the date of the last extensive review.
+In the cases in which a change in policies and procedures requires Board approval, the Director or committee authoring the approved motion must submit the motion and corresponding changes to enable the Immediate Past President to update the master copy of the manual.
+Revisions of NARST Policies and Procedures manual will be made by the Immediate Past President and presented to the Board for approval at its October Board meeting, and the updated version will be posted on the NARST website by the end of December the same calendar year.
+Additionally, a more extensive review of the manual will be carried out every three years..